tjd1234/cmpt225fall2023/assignments/a1/README.md

 //     Creates a new Wordlist object that contains all the words in the file
 //     filename.
 If the file contains duplicate words, then the new Wordlist
 //     object will contain only one copy of each word.
+// Performance:
+//     It's worst-case running time should be proportional to the number of
+//     words in the file (or better).
 // Note:
-//     For this constructor a "word" is defined as the string return by the >> operator.
+//     For this constructor a "word" is defined as the string return by the
-//     See the read_from_terminal() function for example of how to use >> to read words.
+//     >> operator.
+See the read_from_terminal() function for example of how
+//     to use >> to read words.
 //
 Wordlist(const string& filename);
 ```